saumadeepsardar/video-conferencing-app/README.md

 # LAN Multi-User Communication Suite

-A self-hosted, server-based application for complete team collaboration over a Local Area Network (LAN), with no internet connection required.
+A server-based application for complete team collaboration over a Local Area Network (LAN), with no internet connection required and cross-platform i.e Windows and Linux.

 ## 📌 Introduction